ElsiKora/Commitizen-Plugin-Commitlint-AI/packages/czai/README.md

 The plugin reads your commitlint.config.js file and extracts the rules and conventions.
 It then:

-1. Gets the git diff of your staged changes
+1. Gets the git diff and file list of your staged changes
+2. Analyzes the directory structure to help determine the appropriate scope
-2. Sends the diff along with your commit conventions to the selected AI provider
+3. Sends the diff along with your commit conventions to the selected AI provider
+4. The AI determines the type, scope, subject, and body based on the changes
-3. Formats the AI response according to the conventional commit format
+5. Formats the AI response according to the conventional commit format
-4. Returns the generated commit message
+6. Returns the generated commit message for your confirmation

+The scope detection is particularly intelligent:
+- It analyzes which directories and files were modified
+- It identifies the primary area of the codebase being changed
+- It can use multiple scopes for changes that span different areas
+- It uses "global" for changes that affect the entire project
+- It omits the scope when it's not relevant to the changes

 ## Supported AI Models